LinuxForHealth/FHIR/docs/src/pages/guides/FHIRServerUsersGuide.md

                     key: binding
                     name: binding-<event_streams_service_instance_name>
 ```
-please refer to https://cloud.ibm.com/docs/containers?topic=containers-service-binding for detailed instruction if need.
+Please refer to https://cloud.ibm.com/docs/containers?topic=containers-service-binding for detailed instructions if needed.

-### 4.11.3 Query CADF events in COS
+### 4.11.4 Query CADF events in COS
-[Waston studio stream flow]( https://cloud.ibm.com/docs/tutorials?topic=solution-tutorials-big-data-log-analytics#create-a-streams-flow-source ) can be created to push those FHIR Audit CADF events from Event Streams service to COS bucket(e.g fhir-audit-dev0) in CSV format; Another option is to configure Event Streams(Kafka) S3 connect to push those CADF events to COS bucket(e.g, fhir-audit-dev0) but in raw CADF json format.
+[Watson studio stream flow](https://cloud.ibm.com/docs/tutorials?topic=solution-tutorials-big-data-log-analytics#create-a-streams-flow-source) can be created to push those FHIR Audit CADF events from the Event Streams service to a COS bucket (e.g. fhir-audit-dev0) in CSV format.
+Another option is to configure Event Streams (Kafka) S3 connect to push those CADF events to a COS bucket (e.g. fhir-audit-dev0) but in raw CADF json format.
-A service instance of the [IBM Cloud SQL Query]( https://www.ibm.com/cloud/blog/analyzing-data-with-ibm-cloud-sql-query ) service can be created to allow you to query those CADF audit events in COS with SQL queries, before you run sql query, you'd better create a COS bucket to store your query results, otherwise, the query results will be stored in a bucket which is automatically created by the SQL query service.
+A service instance of the [IBM Cloud SQL Query](https://www.ibm.com/cloud/blog/analyzing-data-with-ibm-cloud-sql-query) service can be created to allow you to query those CADF audit events in COS with SQL queries.
+Before running an SQL query, it's recommended to first create a COS bucket to store your query results, otherwise the query results will be stored in a bucket which is automatically created by the SQL query service.

-Samples queries for CSV records expaned from the JSON CADF events:
+Sample queries for CSV records expanded from the JSON CADF events:

 ```
 select * from cos://us-south/fhir-audit-dev where EVENTTIME BETWEEN "2019-06-07" and "2019-06-08" and action="unknown" into cos://us-south/fhir-audit-dev-res stored as csv